jQwotos/9anime-Scraper/README.md

+# MIGRATED
+9anime-Scraper has now been combined with other scrapers and put into [animeDownloads](https://github.com/jQwotos/animeDownloaders)

 # 9anime Scraper
 Because scraping kissanime has become quite an annoyance since it's bot detection is fairly trigger happy.
 This 9anime scraper is a replacement for kissanime mass downloader.